Fortunoff: History

 The original Fortunoff store was on Livonia Avenue in Brownsville, Brooklyn, New York.
-The chain's flagship store opened in 1964 in East Garden City, on Long Island, New York; it later anchored The Mall at the Source which was built around the Fortunoff store.
+The chain's flagship store opened in 1964 in East Garden City, on Long Island, New York; it later anchored The Mall at the Source which was built around the Fortunoff store, from 1997 until Fortunoff's closing in 2009..

 Fortunoff had four full-line stores in the chain.
 In addition to the Westbury flagship, these stores were located in White Plains, New York; Woodbridge, New Jersey; and Wayne, New Jersey.
 In addition, Fortunoff operated 16 specialty stores: Jewelry and fine gifts were offered at the chain's shops on 57th Street in Manhattan, which closed in February 2009, and were also offered at Fortunoff's Paramus Park Mall location.
 A clearance center was also operated in East Garden City, New York.
 Indoor and outdoor furniture were the focus of another 14 stores throughout New York, New Jersey, Connecticut and Pennsylvania; these stores were known as "Fortunoff Backyard Stores".

-The following years saw Fortunoff continue to struggle, and on February 4, 2008, the chain filed for Chapter 11 bankruptcy along with accepting the $100 million sale to NRDC Equity Partners, the parent company of longtime New York retailer Lord & Taylor.
+The following years saw Fortunoff continue to struggle, and on February 4, 2008, the chain filed for Chapter 11 bankruptcy along with accepting the $100 million sale to NRDC Equity Partners, the parent company of Lord & Taylor.
 The sale was estimated to include Fortunoff's debt of approximately $60 million.
 Industry analysts speculated that a likely result of the buyout by NRDC would bring Fortunoff-branded jewelry and home furnishings departments into most if not all of the 47 current Lord & Taylor locations.
 This list includes the department store's flagship Fifth Avenue location, where such holdings could exceed 100000 sqft in sales floor area—approximately one sixth of the total area of the store.
-The NRDC deal closed in March 2008.
+The NRDC deal closed in March 2008, marking Fortunoff's exit from bankruptcy.
 NRDC also released statements about intentions of infusing an additional $100 million in capital to Fortunoff and expanding the chain to over 50 stores.
 NRDC never followed through investing the planned capital needed to rescue the brand.

 In July 2008, NRDC purchased Canada's 338-year-old retailer, the Hudson's Bay Company.
 The new combined company called Hudson's Bay Trading Company was composed of Fortunoff, Lord & Taylor, Creative Design Studios, and the HBC's divisions: the Bay, Zellers, Home Outfitters, and Fields.